-Micron Technology Inc. (MU), the largest U.S. maker of memory chips, reported a wider fourth-quarter loss and lower revenue as lackluster demand for personal computers reduced sales of components.
+Micron Technology Inc. (MU:US), the largest U.S. maker of memory chips, reported a wider fourth-quarter loss and lower revenue as lackluster demand for personal computers reduced sales of components.

 Shrinking demand for PCs sent sales of dynamic random access memory, or DRAM, down 9 percent in the quarter, Micron said.
 Weak demand for parts is a bad sign, especially in the period before the holiday season and ahead of an updated version of Microsoft Corp.’s Windows, which traditionally has stoked shipments, said Alex Gauna, an analyst at JMP Securities LLC.

 “It’s concerning, not just for Micron, but for anyone that’s touching it,” Gauna said.
 “What’s really concerning is the lack of uptick around Windows 8.”